Definitions and interpretation

 You can choose to accept or decline cookies.
 Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
+The Help function within your browser should tell you how.
+For information on how to do this on the browser of your mobile phone you will need to refer to your handset manual.
 This may, however, prevent you from taking full advantage of the website.

 We use Google Analytics to identify which pages you visit or files you download.
 This helps us analyse data about webpage traffic and improve our website to tailor it to user needs.
 We only use this information for statistical analysis purposes.
 You can read more about Google Analytics security and privacy principles.

 Our website also features embedded videos from Vimeo and YouTube.
 As a result, when you visit a page with video content embedded you may be presented with cookies from these websites.
 Publish What You Fund does not control the dissemination of these cookies.
 Please follow these links to read their privacy policies.

 Our website carries embedded ‘share’ buttons to enable users of the site to easily share articles with others through a number of popular social networks.
 These sites may set a cookie when you are also logged in to their service.
 Publish What You Fund does not control the dissemination of these cookies and you should check the relevant third party website for more information about these.

 To find out more about cookies and to control how your cookies are used, see www.aboutcookies.org/how-to-control-cookies.